hzhu359/fastai-v3/README.md

 Original README can be found below:

+**NOTE!** This app is only temporarily available on the render site, but the code ~should~ work for other deployment tasks outside of Render.

 > # Starter for deploying [fast.ai](https://www.fast.ai) models on [Render](https://render.com)

 > This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models on Render.